aktyz/philo/docs/README.md

 > <b>THEY DIE<b><br>

 - [x] half an hour for philo
-- [ ] half an hour for chatGPT - timeline with preparations for Nvidia interview
+- [x] half an hour for chatGPT - timeline with preparations for Nvidia interview
 - [ ] half an hour for my AIagent aplying to jobs
+- [ ] an hour for catching up with AI course at home

 # Nice README.md
 Time to learn creating proper README files...
 Once the project is done...